fmiopensource/cleanerupper/README.markdown

 # What's Next? #
 * Change the custom cleaning code to be more user friendly
 * Optimize dictionary loops
+* Benchmark the impact of the CleanerUpper codebase on database activity
 * Increase test coverage
 * Remove test dependency on the rails environment